digikin/terraform-gcp-project/README.md

 `_modules/services/dev/main.tf` into `_modules/services/nonprod/main.tf`
 then reduce the amout of API's that are envabled upon project creation.
 The same thing applies for the network module.

-The only part that changes per environment main.tf is the source of the module.
-In each environments folder
+The only part that changes per environment main.tf is the **source** part of the module.

 #### `./dev/main.tf`
 ```
 module "api_services" {